tiru-r/pi-agent-go/README.md

 Context compaction uses TF-IDF term overlap with the system prompt as an MI proxy to rank messages by informativeness. `findCutPointMI` keeps the highest-MI messages up to the token budget rather than simply dropping the oldest ones, then aligns the cut to a clean assistant→user turn boundary.
 This preserves high-information error traces and failed tool calls that a recency-based cut would discard precisely when they are most needed.

+Compaction can run **synchronously** (blocking the current turn) or **asynchronously** via `BackgroundCompactor` — the result is applied at the start of the next turn, so no foreground latency is incurred.

 #### Trace distillation

 `session.Distill` reads all sessions from SQLite, scores each by a quality heuristic — penalising tool errors, rewarding natural stops and session conciseness — and exports high-quality traces as JSONL for offline fine-tuning.